vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 'Only ground on which this application could be opposed would be an apprehension that the accused might not be forthcoming for his trial."
-Mr. Davar, the Judge, however declared " I am not in accord with the state- ment, broadly made that the only consideration which ought to guide the Court in deciding whether bail should or should not be granted, was the consideration that the accused would appear to take his trial."
+Mr. Davar, the Judge, however declared " I am not in accord with the state###ment, broadly made that the only consideration which ought to guide the Court in deciding whether bail should or should not be granted, was the consideration that the accused would appear to take his trial."

-Mr. Tilak's next misfortune was the successful appli- cation of the Crown to the Court for directing that a Special Jury should be empanelled to try him.
+Mr. Tilak's next misfortune was the successful appli###cation of the Crown to the Court for directing that a Special Jury should be empanelled to try him.
 Mr.
 Baptista, appearing for Mr. Tilak conclusively proved how, if a Special Jury was empanelled it would consist